maggiechurch741/PPR_Pond_Mapper/README.md

 ### Model Selection (R scripts 11-12)
-* **Features**: We use recursive feature elimination with random forests, guided by spatial and temporal cross-validation, to select a reduced and uncorrelated feature set.
+* **Features**: We use recursive feature elimination, guided by spatial and temporal cross-validation, to select a reduced and uncorrelated feature set.
 * **Hyperparameters:** We tuned random forest hyperparameters on the reduced feature set, using a grid search.

-## How to use
-In GEE, select the area and timespan of interest.
-Click run, and then begin download.
-Can take hours...